Ironhack-WDFT-Berlin-June-2020/w5d3/passport/README.md

-Show the User model - without the github id and the roles

-Show the signup - it is the same as in basic auth

 Now we want to use passport for the login
 #### The different forms of authentication are called strategies in passport